UNDERSTANDING PHYSICAL CHANGES

 If a problem persists, notify the Hospice Nurse.
 Your loved one may need oxygen or medication.

-As changes begin to take place within your loved one's body, the hunger and need for food lessens greatly.
+As changes begin to take place during an end-stage illness, hunger and caloric requirements are greatly reduced.
 Nothing tastes good, cravings come and go, and liquids are frequently preferred to solids.
-This does not mean that eating should not be encouraged, but your loved one's limitations and choices should be respected.
+This does not mean that eating should not be encouraged, but their preferences or lack of appetite should be respected.
 The following suggestions may be helpful:

 Honor your loved one's request for certain types of food and do not be discouraged if they only eat a small portion.